michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 ---
 ### Pre-Trip Devotion \#1

-######
+\######

 *(Note to youth leaders: These devotions are meant to be a starting-off place to help prepare your group for this year’s Group Mission Trip experience.
 Please feel free to adjust the material to fit your context.)*

 ###### **Icebreaker**

-Say:&nbsp;**We are going to test our ability to communicate without using any words.
+Say: **We are going to test our ability to communicate without using any words.
 I am going to give you 2-5 minutes (depending on your group size) to get in order of your birthdays, but without talking.
 January will start here and we will wrap around until December.
 Be sure to get in order of birth month and date.
 Go!**

 *(Allow time)*

-Say: &nbsp;**Let’s see how we did!** (*Go down the line and have each student say their birthday out loud.
+Say: **Let’s see how we did!** (*Go down the line and have each student say their birthday out loud.
 Once you get through the line comment on their success or challenges and invite the group to take a seat.)*

 ###### Introduction